 1. Focus on low hanging fruit keywords

-Low-hanging fruit keywords are keywords with fewer competitions.
+Low-hanging fruit keywords are keywords with lesser competition.
 One way to find them is to look for pages that rank anywhere from 5 to 20 positions in a search engine.
 Another option is to check on your previous low-ranking posts and update them with new information or replace visuals with better ones.

 Generally, there are two types of keywords: